 For more information for men who have sex with men, visit Thorne Harbour Health .

 In Victoria, the mpox vaccine (JYNNEOS® vaccine) is available free-of-charge for eligible people who meet any of the following criteria.

 Post-exposure preventive vaccination (PEPV) for high-risk close contacts of mpox cases, preferably within 4 days.

-Primary preventive vaccination (PPV) for the following:
+Primary preventive vaccination (PPV) has been expanded to include: